 Card machines

-Zeller and Tyro offer quite different card machine packages.
+Zeller and Tyro offer very different card machine packages.

-Tyro Pro is a high-end Ingenico DX8000 terminal model, which we were impressed with when testing it.
+Tyro Pro Touch is a high-end Ingenico DX8000 terminal model, which we were impressed by when testing it.
 The screen is crisp-clear with various accessibility settings, it has a built-in receipt printer, and the speed of transactions is fast.

 Tyro Pro is a powerful EFTPOS machine manufactured by Ingenico.

-Alternatively, you can buy the small card reader Tyro Go that works with the Tyro Go app downloaded on your smartphone.
-This looks very much like Square Reader and is purchased upfront with no monthly fees to follow.
+Alternatively, you can buy the small card reader Tyro Go that works with the Tyro Go app downloaded on your phone.
+This looks a lot like Square Reader and is purchased upfront with no monthly fees.

 Photo: Tyro